awsdocs/amazon-ecs-developer-guide/doc_source/ecs-ami-storage-config.md

 # AMI storage configuration<a name="ecs-ami-storage-config"></a>

 **Important**
-The **Amazon ECS\-optimized Amazon Linux AMI** is being deprecated on April 15, 2021\.
+The **Amazon ECS\-optimized Amazon Linux AMI** is deprecated as of April 15, 2021\.
 After that date, Amazon ECS will continue providing critical and important security updates for the AMI but will not add support for new features\.

 The following describes the storage configuration for each of the Amazon ECS\-optimized AMIs\.